Asgaros/asgaros-forum/readme.txt

 == Changelog ==
 * Fixed: Remove slashes in the forum description
 * Fixed: Escape HTML in the forum description
-= 1.2.2 =
+* Changed: Links in notification mails are now clickable = 1.2.2 =
 * Fixed: Remove tables on multisite installations correctly
 * Fixed: Dont hide widget when there are no recent posts